Moving Away from WSUS Patch Management in Remote Working Environments

 Balance Windows and third-party patch management

 Patching third-party applications is just as important as protecting your operating system.
-A robust cloud-based solution enables you to patch all of your business’s vulnerable apps without the traditional hassle that comes with creating manual workarounds.
+A robust cloud-based patching solution enables you to update all of your business’s vulnerable apps without the traditional hassle that comes with creating manual workarounds.